Jordan-Huerta Women's Leadership Program

 Leading the Way

-Our Inaugural Cohort of Jordan-Huerta Fellows was a diverse and powerful group of elected women fighting for truth, justice, and The American Way in communities across 13 states and the District of Columbia.
+Our 2023 Cohort of Jordan-Huerta Fellows was a diverse and powerful group of elected women fighting for truth, justice, and The American Way in communities across the country.

 Over half of our fellows are glass ceiling- breakers: they're either the first woman, first person of color, or youngest person to serve in their roles.